dcvezzani/what-a-riot/README.md

     rails g steak:spec comments

+Starting the Rails server.

+    ./start.sh

 Riot Examples
 -------------

+Once you have set up the project, you can access the following.

 * [Simple example](http://localhost:3672/riot.html)
 * [RiotControl example](http://localhost:3672/index-02.html) starting with a [static data source](https://github.com/jimsparkman/RiotControl/tree/master/demo) and moving to a dynamic one using service calls